 By understanding the stages of development of 18 to 36 month olds, we were able to select the age-appropriate skills that make up the Mini SKILLZ Program:

-1. We cover one martial arts skills per class, including: Stepping, Listening, Patience, Respect, Jumping, Thinking, Following, and Sharing.
+1. We cover one developmental skill per class, including: Stepping, Listening, Patience, Respect, Jumping, Thinking, Following, and Sharing.

 2. During each class we run a warm-up; deliver a quick mat chat about the skill; run three skill-building drills; and then have a milestone checkpoint to see which stage they are at for the day’s skill.

-3. We finish class with a cool-down and social game.
+3. We finish the class with a cool-down and social game.

-4. We repeat the same format with each skill, rotating through each skill once per month.
+4. We repeat the same format with each class, rotating through each skill.

 5. Once they reach the age of 3, and can follow along on the mat without a guardian, they are now ready for the next program, Early SKILLZ for 3 and 4-year olds.